rexresearch.com

 Father concern much of the time.
 If a large organization would

-was enough money to take care of himself and his family in the
+of it was enough money to take care of himself and his family

-my Father received word that officials of the Mexican government
+when my Father received word that officials of the Mexican

-generator for the rural development program in Mexico.
+of using his generator for the rural development program in

 Government officials flew to Los Angeles and drove out to our